Nataliamodiano/emailOrderForm/README.md

-"# PhpEmailSMTP"
+"# emailOrderForm"

-Used PHPMailer SMTP to send email from php server on form submit "# emailOrderForm"
+Used PHPMailer SMTP to send email from php server to submit an order form/ cart checkout.